arcos26/wsh_marc2003/README.md

 **Musicbrainz** now requires a [musicbrainz artist id](https://musicbrainz.org/doc/MusicBrainz_Identifier) tag in your files.
 It no longer performs artist lookups if it's missing.
 It can be filled in by using **Musicbrainz Picard** or **foo_musicbrainz**.
 Also, it no longer has filtering options but instead groups by release type which is much easier to read and it should show more than it did before.

+**Properties** now splits multi-value tags so each one is clickable to create autoplaylists.
+Also, playback statistics and replaygain values are displayed.

 **Playcount sync** and **Thumbs** are not included.